PSP-Archive/PSP-Archive.github.io/_posts/2022-01-09-all-emulators-for-PSP.md

 image: /assets/img/random/httpwwwpsp-stylecokr.webp
 ---

 I'm making this list mostly because I lost track of the emulation options myself.
 Some emulators appear more than once if they support more than one system.
-RetroArch cores are excluded as they have [their own article](https://psp-archive.github.io/emulators/retroarch-197.html).
+RetroArch cores are excluded as they have [their own article](https://psp-archive.github.io/emulators/retroarch-197.html), though they are still listed if they are the only way to emulate a given system.

 Alternative resources: